 I read lots of business & sales books; Most of these books provide specific examples of how someone overcame a complicated sales situation; or how a particular business owner/sales rep was able to break into a key account, and so on.
-When I am reading this, I actually feel motivated.
+When I am reading this, I actually feel motivated and it improves my productivity.
 It makes me want to apply those strategies to my business.

-Each book comes with ideas on improving your career and of definitely your personal life.
+Each book comes with ideas on improving your productivity, your career, and definitely your personal life.
 Let’s say with that 30 minutes of reading you gain one new idea a day.
 That’s 365 new ideas a year.
 Those ideas will help you perform your tasks better, more efficiently & effectively.

 Numerous studies have proven that leaders are readers.
 Now, if you are contempt & happy where you are & you want to stay that way- I totally understand and respect that, it is your choice (and it is your career).
 But if you want to be in control of your destiny & your career or want to get promoted, reading is one of the best things you can do for yourself.
 I once read that the average CEO reads 5 books a month.
 These are typically the people who work about 60 to 70 hours a week, and yet they make it a priority to read.

 How do they get the time?
 This is very important to them so they make time to read.
 Perhaps, that is the reason – they started at the bottom and moved to the top.
 I am yet to read about a C-level executive, who mentions that he/she reached the top by watching TV.